ON THE LATEST EDITION OF MEET A LOCAL…

 I’M HUNGRY… WHERE SHOULD I GO TO FIX THIS REOCCURRING PROBLEM?

 You can't go wrong anywhere, just depends what you feel like eating; Kimberley has a surprising amount of eatery options, but it would be nice if someone opened an Ethiopian restaurant!
 Highlights of mine: snacks from Centex, panini with kombucha at the Cheese Shop, any delicious meal at the Heartbeet, cinnamon bun at Snowdrift and beer at the Shed.

 WHAT IS YOUR FAVOURITE OUTDOOR ACTIVITY AND YOUR TOP PLACE AROUND HERE FOR DOING THAT ACTIVITY?

 Rock climbing.
 Locally near St. Mary's Lake, further away, in the Bugaboos. backpacking in alpine meadows anywhere in the Purcells; just make sure you never use Anemones ("hippies on sticks") to wipe your bum!!!

-FINALLY… PLEASE SHARE ONE LAST KIMBERLEY TIP / RECOMMENDATION / THOUGHT / WHATEVER THAT YOU DIDN'T GET A CHANCE TO GET IN DURING THE PREVIOUS QUESTIONS.
+FINALLY… PLEASE SHARE ONE LAST KOOTENAY TIP / RECOMMENDATION / THOUGHT / WHATEVER THAT YOU DIDN'T GET A CHANCE TO GET IN DURING THE PREVIOUS QUESTIONS.

 Bring a mug, come visit me at the Climbing gym, for a cup of mint tea and a deliberation on current state of affairs and potential solutions; forming modern versions of 17th century Renaissance salons!